BBK-PiJ-2016-41/taboola-conversion-predictor/README.md

 ## Getting Started

-It is recommended to download this software via PyCharm.
+It is recommended to download this software via PyCharm -> New Project from Version Control.
 Otherwise, there is a command-line interface available; please download the conversion_predictor folder.
+You may need to update the setting of the system path in Factory.py.

 ### Prerequisites